scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 .. [#] :math:`X \not\perp_{\mathcal{G}} Y \mid \textbf{W}` denotes that :math:`X` is d-connected to :math:`Y` conditional on the set of nodes in :math:`\textbf{W}` and :math:`X \perp_{\mathcal{G}} Y \mid \textbf{W}` would denote that :math:`X` is d-separated from :math:`Y` conditional on :math:`\textbf{W}` :cite:`pearl2009causality`.

-To demonstrate how to find nodes that admit VoI using *PyCID*, we extend the **Grade Prediction example** given in the introduction:
+To demonstrate how to find nodes that admit VoI using *PyCID*, we extend the **Grade Prediction** example given in the introduction:

-**Extended Grade Prediction example:** :cite:`everitt2021agent` The university wants to admit the brightest students using their grade prediction model, but doesn't want to treat students differently based on their gender (:math:`Ge`) or race (:math:`R`).
+**Extended Grade Prediction:** :cite:`everitt2021agent` The university wants to admit the brightest students using their grade prediction model, but doesn't want to treat students differently based on their gender (:math:`Ge`) or race (:math:`R`).
 The model uses the gender of the student and the high school (:math:`HS`) they attended to make its grade prediction.
 We make the following assumptions:

 *  Performance at university is evaluated by a student's grades (:math:`Gr`) and this depends on the quality of education (:math:`E`) the student received before university (which depends on the high school they attended).
 *  A student’s high school is assumed to be impacted by their race, but not by their gender.